A Treatise on Restoring the Primacy of Rule of Law over the rule of men to ensure Liberty prevails over tyranny

 Under siege of such economic oppression, can the Republic survive?
 Can Liberty endure?

 If we are to bequeath to our posterity the Liberty that our Founders envisioned, then we must return to principium imprimis, or First Principles.
-Our freedoms cannot long endure unless we, the People, reaffirm what was well understood by our Founders: that our Creator is the only eternal assurance of Liberty.
+Our freedoms cannot long endure unless we, the People, reaffirm what was well understood by our Founders: Liberty is “endowed by our Creator.”

 The primacy of faith must be restored in order to preserve the conviction that, as Jefferson wrote, our “liberties are the gift of God”; traditional families and values must be restored as the foundation of our culture; individual rights and responsibilities must be restored as the underpinning of republican government; free enterprise must be unbridled from government constraints; and constitutional authority over each branch of government must be restored to ensure Liberty, opportunity and prosperity for a civil society.